 All provisional driving licence-holders will have to pass the theory test before a booking for a practical test will be accepted.

 When you attend your theory test you’ll have to show photographic evidence of your identity as well as your driving licence.
-The photographic evidence of your identity must show both your photograph and your signature.
 The only acceptable documents for this purpose are: